Barricade (Rolling) Call for Submissions

 Please send all submissions to firstname.lastname@example.org

-All submissions are initially reviewed by members of the Barricade Editorial Collective, solely on the basis of the English translation and the accompanying translator’s statement.
+All submissions are initially reviewed by members of the Barricade Editorial Collective, solely on the basis of the English translation and the accompanying translator’s introduction.
 If the initial review determines the manuscript has merit and is potentially suitable for publication in Barricade, the manuscript is sent to an editorial team comprised of one member of the Collective and one Editor-At-Large (EAL) with expertise in the language and/or literature in which the original work was written.